ansible/django-gulp-nginx/README.md

 $ ansible-container build
 ```

-The build process takes a few minutes to complete, taking longer the first time you run it.
+The build process will take a few minutes to complete, taking longer the first time you run it.
 As it executes, task names will scroll across your session window marking its progression through the Ansible playbook, [main.yml](./blob/master/ansible/main.yml).

 Once completed, you'll have a local copy of the images, which you can use to create containers and run the application.
 When you're ready to start the application, run the following: